 The sampling stations are at locations on and off the Site.
 Onsite stations are at the center of the Site and around the perimeter.
 Offsite sampling stations are 25 miles from the Site in population centers and at a control location, the U.S. Highway 301 Bridge at the Georgia Welcome Center in Screven County.
 SRS operations are not likely to affect the control location.
 SRS placed air-sampling stations near the Site boundary and beyond to be representative of the atmospheric distribution of airborne releases in the environment.
-During CY 2021, SRS added a station just south of L Lake (A-14) to improve the network efficiency representative of dose associated with the Site's southern wind quadrant.
 Each air sampling station collects air and rainwater samples as Table 5-3 lists.

 SRS selected the radionuclides Table 5-3 presents based on known SRS airborne emission sources.
-Background levels in the air consist of naturally occurring radionuclides (for example, uranium, thorium, and radionuclides from global fallout due to historical nuclear weapons testing related to the Cold War (for example, strontium-89,90, and cesium-137 [a manmade gamma-emitting radionuclide]).
+Background levels in the air consist of naturally occurring radionuclides (for example, uranium, thorium, and radon) and radionuclides from global fallout due to historical nuclear weapons testing related to the Cold War (for example, strontium-89/90, and cesium-137 [a manmade gamma-emitting radionuclide]).